 If you need to boost your credit score, it won’t happen overnight.

-Credit scores are more like your driving record: They take into account years of past behavior you can find on your credit report, not just your present actions.
+Credit scores take into account years of past behavior you can find on your credit report, and not just your present actions.

 7 steps to raise your credit score

 - Eliminate credit card balances.